FACON-Nicolas/Puissance4/README.md

 # Puissance 4 (Connect 4)
-- Connect 4 developped in python with the pygame framework
+- Connect 4 developped in python with the pygame framework (ht e project is not over, many bugs are presents and the UI doesn't exist.

 ## Prerequisites :
  - Install python 3.7